sagemath/sagewiki_to_gh-2022-10-10/days34/projects.md

 '''People:''' Burcin, Simon, Alexander (offsite)

  * Rebase the patch at [[http://trac.sagemath.org/sage_trac/ticket/4539|#4539 plural wrapper]] to [[http://trac.sagemath.org/sage_trac/ticket/11068|11068 implementation of one and two sided ideals of noncommutative rings]]
  * Preliminary patch that fixed the segfaults: [[http://trac.sagemath.org/sage_trac/attachment/ticket/4539/trac4539_kwds.patch|trac4539_lmul.patch]].
-This is not performand and actually works around an rmul/lmut issue.
+This is not performant and actually works around an rmul/lmut issue.
 So we need a better fix for that.
  * Fixing missing keyword argument issue by reverting an unnecessary path of the patch: [[http://trac.sagemath.org/sage_trac/attachment/ticket/4539/trac4539_kwds.patch|trac4539_kwds.patch]]

 == Exponent overflow ==